 A Former Resident Speaker can serve as a source of inspiration and motivation to current CCHO residents.
 By having a shared experience in being a part of CCHO’s CRC, Former Resident Speakers relate to current residents in a unique way.
 This unique bond can serve as a vehicle for communication that empowers current residents to make positive life choices that enable them to maximize their potential.
 Former Resident Speakers communicate the impact that CCHO had on their lives, share personal experiences, and encourage current residents to embrace their time at CRC.

-Cottage Cleaner
+Cottage Mentor

 Resident Mentor